klar-web-services/klonk/README.md

 ## Features

-- **Type-Safe & Autocompleted**: Klonk leverages TypeScript's inference to provide a world-class developer experience.
-The inputs and outputs of every step are strongly typed, so you'll know at compile time if your logic is sound.
+- **Type-Safe & Autocompleted**: Klonk uses TypeScript's inference so the inputs and outputs of every step are strongly typed.
+You'll know at compile time if your logic is sound.
 - **Code-First**: Define your automations directly in TypeScript.
 No YAML, no drag-and-drop UIs.
-Just the full power of a real programming language.
-- **Composable & Extensible**: The core primitives (`Task`, `Trigger`) are simple abstract classes, making it easy to create your own reusable components and integrations.
+- **Composable & Extensible**: The core primitives (`Task`, `Trigger`) are simple abstract classes, so you can create your own reusable components.
 - **Flexible Execution**: `Machines` run with configurable modes via `run(state, options)`: `any`, `leaf`, `roundtrip`, or `infinitely` (with optional `interval`).

 ## Klonkworks: Pre-built Components

 Coming soon(ish)!
-Klonkworks will be a large collection of pre-built Tasks, Triggers, and integrations.
-This will allow you to quickly assemble powerful automations that connect to a wide variety of services, often without needing to build your own components from scratch.
+Klonkworks will be a collection of pre-built Tasks, Triggers, and integrations that connect to various services, so you don't have to build everything from scratch.

 ## Code Examples